Bradley-D/kaka/readme.txt

 License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Hi.
 I'm a responsive WordPress starter theme called 'Kaka'.
-I try and keep nice and lean so there is less stuff to get in your way so you can build something awesome.
+I try and keep nice and lean so there is less stuff to get in your way and you can build something awesome.

 == Description ==